opentestingapi/impl_java/README.md

                "dateaddition": "-1m"
 }
 ```
-* suffixms will add suffix from currentTimeMillis to the ones above and suffixlength the required suffix length
+* suffiactualxms will add suffix from currentTimeMillis to the ones above and suffixlength the required suffix length
 ```
 {
                "replacement" : "#replaceme5#",